 - Notify the tenant in writing of the bank name, address, and account number within 30 days of receiving the deposit

-- Hold funds in a compliant, interest-bearing NYC escrow bank account (for portfolios with six or more units)
+- Hold funds in a compliant, interest-bearing escrow account for buildings with six or more units

-- Pay or credit interest to the tenant annually, or at move-out
+- Pay or credit interest earned on the deposit to the tenant annually, or at move-out.
+You may retain up to 1% of the deposit amount as an administrative fee.

 - Return the deposit within 14 days of move-out with a written itemized statement